trimstray/nginx-admins-handbook/README.md

 }
 ```

 For example: if clients D10, D11 and D12 attempts to connect after A4, C2 and C8 have already disconnected but A1, B3, B5, B6, C7 and A9 are still connected, the load balancer will assign client D10 to server 2 instead of server 1 and server 3.
-After that, client D11 will be assign to Server 1 and client D12 will be assign to Server 2.
+After that, client D11 will be assign to server 1 and client D12 will be assign to server 2.

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/lb/nginx_lb_least-conn.png" alt="least-conn">